gregg-miskelly/MIEngine-wiki/Troubleshoot-attaching-to-processes-using-GDB.md

 There are two ways to workaround this:

-* Run the following command as super user: `echo "0" > /proc/sys/kernel/yama/ptrace_scope`
+* Run the following command as super user: `echo "0" | sudo tee /proc/sys/kernel/yama/ptrace_scope`

     This will set the ptrace level to 0, after this just with user permissions you can attach to processes which are not launched by the debugger.